sreya1711/Front-end/README.md

-# 🍔 Burger Bliss - A Tasty Burger Shop Website
+# 🍔 Burger Bliss - A Burger Shop Website

 Welcome to **Burger Bliss** — a modern and responsive burger shop website built using **HTML**, **CSS**, and **JavaScript**.
 This project showcases a visually appealing design with smooth navigation, interactivity, and dynamic features to enhance the user experience.